VacCrow/vaccrow.github.io/guides/ultimates/UWU.md

 She will then summon her clones, *Chirada* and *Suparna*.
 They will use **Feather Rain** once they spawn and reappear at a random cardinal.
 Move away to a avoid the AoEs and bring *Garuda* to a clone.

 *Garuda* will use **Eye Of The Storm** and **Wicked Wheel** at the same time, *Chirada* and *Suparna* will cast **Mistral Song** on a DPS and a Healer.
 Every DPS and Healer will stack in the middle while each Tanks move in front of the group to absorb the first hit.
-The Main Tank can cover the attack from the clone where *Garuda* is while the second Tank over the attazck of the remaining clone.
+The Main Tank can cover the attack from the clone where *Garuda* is while the second Tank cover the attack of the remaining clone.

 Right after, both clones will use **Feather Rain** and the *Great Whirlwind* from **Mistral Song** will appear, only for 1 tick.
 Move away from the middle to avoid both.